-We've re-designed the Suffolk County Council website to make it simpler and easier to access the online services you need.
+We've re-designed a new Suffolk County Council website to make it simpler and easier to access the online services you need.

 We've also re-written much of the content based on our new content guidelines to ensure information is clear and easy to understand.

 Watch our short video we created about our beta website to see some of the new features and improvements.

 You can provide feedback at any time by clicking on the "Give feedback" icon in the bottom right-hand corner of all pages.

 Based on your feedback, we'll continue developing and updating suffolk.gov.uk.

 Read below to find out more about what we're changing, why we changed it and what'll happen next.

 Have you got questions about our new website project?
 Read the FAQ tab below.

 New content guidelines